Thomas Edison: Early life

-At age 15, in 1862, he saved a child from being struck by a runaway train.
-The father was so grateful that he trained Edison as a telegraph operator.
-He began working as a telegrapher in a local general store before moving to Stratford Junction, Ontario, where he worked as a night telegrapher for the Grand Trunk Railway.
-While on the job, he studied qualitative analysis, conducted chemical experiments, and negligently slept.
-This led to the near collision of two trains after which he resigned.
+As a boy, Edison and a neighbor built a small telegraph line.
+While working on the trains he sat in with various telegraph operators to learn the skill.
+(Note: At age 15 he saved a child from being struck by a runaway train.
+The child's father, a telegraph operator, refined Edison's skills in telegraphy.)
+Edison began working as a telegrapher in a local general store before moving to Stratford Junction, Ontario, where he worked as a night telegrapher for the Grand Trunk Railway.
+While on the job, he studied qualitative analysis, conducted chemical experiments, and slept.
+This negligence led to the near collision of two trains, after which he resigned.